chaosim/Talk/README.md

     GetFirst 2 ItemsIn [12, 2, 8, 33, 9] GreaterThan 10

 #####Exploding function names#####
 Talk allows you to insert spaces between words that make up a function name.
-So the above call can be written like this:
+So the above call can be rewritten like this:

     Get First 2 Items In [12, 2, 8, 33, 9] Greater Than 10

-Upon seeing this statement, the the compiler/interpreter will intelligently try to match it with one of the function declarations it has seen before.
+Upon seeing this statement, the the compiler/interpreter will intelligently try to ignore spaces and match the call with one of the function declarations it has seen before.

 #####Case oblivious#####
 Talk is a case insensitive language.
 So you can avoid the awkwardness of case in the preceding statement by using a more natural capitalization.
 In other words, it's perfectly okay if you wrote the above statement like this instead: